-The purpose of the Proposed Action is to stabilize a section of the Cuyahoga riverbank for the protection of cultural resources and improve visitor experience through maintaining infrastructure and providing educational and recreational opportunities.
-The need for the Proposed Action is for the protection of the historic, cultural, and recreational resources, and to protect employees and the public from the erosional effects resulting from the fluvial processes of the Cuyahoga River and its tributaries within Cuyahoga Valley National Park (CUVA).
+The purpose of the Proposed Action is to stabilize a section of the Cuyahoga riverbank for the protection of the towpath trail.
+The need for the Proposed Action is for the protection of recreational resource and to protect employees and the public from the erosional effects resulting from the hydraulic processes of the Cuyahoga River.